catzie/weather/README.md

 * Mock login and registration page
   * Wrote `MockAuthApi` to demonstrate login/registration flow
+  * To go past the login/registration screen, simply fill all input fields and submit.
+Then the system will take you to the Current Weather screen.
 * Current weather tab
   * If permission for location is granted, it displays information about the weather in your approximate location